GRV96/syspathmodif/README.md

 corresponding module or package.
 The import system uses it as a cache; any module or package imported for the first time is stored in it.
-Since the import system looks for the requested modules and packages in `sys.modules` first, the modules and packages in `sys.modules` can be imported everywhere with no modifications to `sys.path`.
+Since the import system looks for the requested modules and packages in `sys.modules` first, the modules and packages that it contains can be imported everywhere with no modifications to `sys.path`.

 Knowing this, you can use function `sm_contains` to determine if a module or